PRASANTH-ANJ/Tiva-C_GPS_Speedometer/README.md

 Tiva C launchpad based GPS Speedometer for bicycles.

 Hi all,
 This is my first repository related to embedded systems development with ARM Cortex-M4 microcontrollers.
-You can use this repository to make GPS location finder with the Cirocomm 600L module and ssd1306 based OLED module.
+You can use this repository to make GPS based speedometer with the Cirocomm 600L module and ssd1306 based OLED module.
+The coding and development has been done on an EK-TM4C1294XL evaluation board.
 It can also be used as a reference to the startup file, make file, linkerscript and for the driver library files of the following modules :

     *32-bit timer peripheral